Browsed by

 White-Faced Ibis

 This White-faced Ibis (non-breeding/immature plumage) has a stunning array of feather colors.
-From the white and brown tones in its face, with the chocolate dripping down its neck into the splatter of cinnamon feathers, and replaced with metallic tan and shiny green.
+White and brown tones were featured in its face, with the chocolate dripping down its neck into the splatter of cinnamon feathers, and replaced with metallic tan and shiny green.
 It also has a bold red eye, and almost seems to be smirking in this picture.

 Anna's Hummingbird